-The Instant Pot Test
+Test 7: The Instant Pot Test

 Whenever rice cooking as a topic comes up, someone will inevitably point out that you can cook rice in the Instant Pot.
 To pre-empt any complaints about our review of rice cookers (single-purpose machines) not including something about Instant Pots (multi-purpose cookers that are, in the end, mostly electric pressure cookers), we decided to test our top three cookers against the Instant Pot.
-Since each of the rice cookers had different manufacturers, and since we wanted to give the Instant Pot as fair a test as possible, we decided to use Instant Pot's guide to making perfect rice in an Instant Pot as our method for all the rice cookers.
+Since each of the rice cookers had different manufacturers, and since we wanted to give the Instant Pot as fair a test as possible, we decided to use Instant Pot's instructions for making rice in an Instant Pot as our method for all the rice cookers.